‘SoHo Karen’ pleads guilty to hate crime charge in Arlo Hotel incident: DA

 The video captures her demanding that the boy prove to her that his cellphone is not hers.

-It happened around midday on Dec.
+The initial incide thappened around midday on Dec.
 26 as Harrold and his son were coming off an elevator from their room at the Arlo Hotel here, where they were guests.
 The cellphone video also captured the hotel manager also asking to see the boy’s phone.
-The father tells his son in the video to refuse, because it’s the teen’s property.

 Video of the incident rapidly spread online, drawing comparisons to the Amy Cooper case.
 Cooper, a white woman, was arrested for calling 911 on a Black birdwatcher in Central Park.